-Problem: E-commerce sales are significantly lower than retail sales and the site is not mobile responsive.
+Problem: E-commerce sales are lower than retail sales.
+The site is not mobile responsive.

 Tools: Sketch, Invision, Whiteboard, Paper, Post-its